sachnaror/blockchain-app-laravel-ethereum/readme.md

 # Blockchain-app-laravel-ethereum

-Tried to grasp the basics of blockchain app and made hands dirty by building a practical application with Laravel and Ethereum
+Tried to grasp the basics of blockchain app by building a practical application with Laravel and Ethereum

 ## Necessary Links